zenml-io/blog.zenml.io/_posts/2020-04-01-deep_learning_33_million_with_few_lines_yaml.md

 ### **Step 2: Configure YAML - Label**

 Ok next part is the label.
-Thats also easy:
+That's also easy:

 ```yaml
 labels: